 Trained at 3 star Michelin Restaurant Nihonryori Ryugin, in Tokyo, with Chef Seiji Yamamoto.

-2017 has been a golden year for Luke – winning National Chef of the Year just months after becoming the Roux Scholar in April.
+2017 was a golden year for Luke – winning National Chef of the Year just months after becoming the Roux Scholar in April.

 When Dabbous closed he took the opportunity to go on his winner’s stage during the summer.
 The first winner to chose Japan, Luke enjoyed three months training at Nihonryori Ryugin in Tokyo with Chef Seiji Yamamoto.